DuneRanger/Large-Number-Library/documentation-user.md

 #### Importing and exporting bits

 `ImportBits()` is a member function of every instance of `int_limited`.
-It allows rewriting of individual words of a class instance, starting from the least significant word.
+It allows overwriting of individual words of a class instance, starting from the least significant word.
 Any unmodified word will be set to zero (thus behaviour wise, this is equivalent to using the assignment operator).
 It has three possible overloads: